yandex/porto/porto.md

 L3 network connects host and container netns with veth pair and configures routing in both directions.
 Also it adds neighbour/arp proxy entries to interfaces with addresses from the same network, this way container becomes reachable from the outside.
-This requires sysctl configuration:
+This requires sysctl configuration in host:
 ```
 net.ipv4.conf.all.forwarding = 1
 net.ipv6.conf.all.forwarding = 1